ovh/docs/pages/web/hosting/sql_database_export/guide.en-asia.md

 ### Retrieve a backup using the OVHcloud tool.

-To access the OVHcloud backup tool, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}, click `Web Hosting`{.action}, then select the name of the plan concerned.
+To access the OVHcloud backup tool, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}, click `Hosting plans`{.action}, then select the name of the plan concerned.
 Next, go to the `Databases`{.action} tab.

 The table shown contains all the databases created as part of your Web Hosting plan.
 You can now choose to create a new backup and/or retrieve an existing backup, in two separate steps.